vectordotdev/vector/rfcs/2020-03-06-1999-api-extensions-for-lua-transform.md

 ## Prior Art

-The implementation of `lua` transform has the following design:
+The implementation of `lua` transform supports only log events.
+Processing of log events has the following design:

 * There is a `source` parameter which takes a string of code.
 * When a new event comes in, the global variable `event` is set inside the Lua context and the code from `source` is evaluated.